gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 For a complete list of expiration configuration options, see the [@EnableExpiration annotation Javadoc](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableExpiration.html).

-For more details about [vmware-gemfire-short-name] expiration, see [Expiration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-expiration-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For more details about GemFire expiration, see [Expiration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-expiration-chapter_overview.html) in the GemFire product documentation.

 ### <a id="configuring-compression"></a>Configuring Compression